rafaelno-code/Entropy/README.md

 - To change input file name, modify the `readFile("text.txt")` call in `Entropy.java`.
 - Encoding direction (left=1/right=0) can be swapped by altering `encoder` calls.

-## License

-This project is provided under the MIT License — see LICENSE file for full terms.
-Feel free to use and modify for educational purposes.